 (It is worth mentioning here that not a single Ksala in Dana ‘care’ ever Changed fully.
 They could be companions, weapons, and dangerous pets, but their primary use was to fuel the Dana republics.
 Even Lantir’s Tiun-Sonta Empire has only documented two full Changes from its hundreds of bound star-eaters, and those were only of lesser Ksala already older and weaker.)

 Tevren Virandien, a priest of Ai-Kemurra, protested his brother’s decision and warned the dying ‘goddess’ of Lantir’s treachery.
 Lantir created an Empire which promised salvation and new planets, for those Dana willing to abandon Ai-Kemurra and focus their efforts toward taming and companioning Lantir’s Ksala (called ‘Raiyadri’ by Lantir).
 Those Dana who rebelled were to be left on the dying homeworld along with Tevren, who was now the rebellion’s leader.
 Tevren and his wife Brindova subverted seven of Lantir’s massive colony ships, smuggling many of the rebels aboard and leaving just before the final moments of Ai-Kemurra and the homeworld.
 Hunted by Lantir’s Empire, Tevren’s people aimed for Fountain’s legendary death ground, where they hoped to find planets worthy of rebuilding the Dana republics.
 Along the way, Tevren’s wife Brindova ran afoul of the Ksala Aksenna, who enslaved the mortal woman’s mind and took her place.
-Aksenna is the second known Ksala to have learned on her own how to diminish herself enough to control a mortal Vessel, and hide the bulk of her mass in an M-space pocket universe.
+Aksenna is the second known Ksala to have learned on her own how to diminish herself enough to control a mortal Vessel, while hiding the bulk of her mass in an M-space pocket universe.

 Lonhra ‘Hidden Star’.
 Vathaea’s tribe of Elementals also journeyed far in search of a home and destiny.
 They were neither as scatter-brained as Camha’s people, nor as militant as Ai-Kemurra’s.
 Vathaea’s hope was to find some way to speed up Change among Ksaloni, without enslaving them in the process.
 Millions of years after their dispersal, one of Vathaea’s lesser ‘sisters’ Suongha felt a strong pull to return to Fountain’s death ground.
 She persuaded Vathaea and the tribe to follow her.

 At the epicenter of Fountain’s death ground, they discovered a new solar system accrued from the last of Fountain’s shed matter.
 One of the inner rocky planets was in a stable liquid-water zone, and hosted a vibrant and diverse biosystem comparable to Terra’s Mesozoic Era.
-Vathaea and her tribe chose to settle on Rhunshan, a continent isolated across wide oceans from the two main continents.
+Vathaea and her tribe chose to settle on Rhunshan, a smaller continent isolated across wide oceans from the two main continents.
 As with the other tribes, many members opted to abandon immortality for reproduction, in order to build their numbers.
-They took physical shapes based on mammalian analogues: four footed, long-bodied, horned and fanged omnivores with clever brains.
+They took physical shapes based on local mammalian analogues: four footed, long-bodied, horned and fanged omnivores with clever brains.
 Not until the population reached unsustainable levels and began to migrate across the sea, did Vathaea learn Lonhra itself was sentient and hostile to outsiders.

 The planet’s core hid the largest remaining portion of Fountain’s mass.
-More than that, the planet began actively unleashing volcanos, earthquakes, insect and bacterial plagues, and attacks by its own semi-sentient animal populations.
+More than that, the planet began actively unleashing volcanoes, earthquakes, insect and bacterial plagues, and attacks by its own semi-sentient animal populations.
 Vathaea would not allow any wanderers to return to Rhunshan without accepting sterility, and culling their existing numbers.

 Tamian, one semi-mortal male of Vathaea’s people, made a long and hazardous journey to the northernmost lands of the upper hemisphere.
 He found what he assumed was another Fountain-child, a Lesser Elemental trapped within a massive volcano.
 Nearly insane from isolation, the amnesiac and confused Elemental forged a desperate friendship with Tamian.
 Unable to survive the winter at that latitude, Tamian devised a way to bring part of the Elemental’s consciousness south with him.
 The plan failed and Tamian died.
 In that moment of bonding, the Elemental copied Tamian’s form, and journeyed south to offer his considerable power to Vathaea’s beleaguered tribe.
 Vathaea, certainly aware of his true nature, named him Is’hanr, or ‘Shining Hunter’.